 Recommended for Outdoor Activities because: The sprawling Oregon Zoo is a must on any visit to Portland.

 Meagan's expert tip: Kids will love the train ride and parents will appreciate a break from walking!

 Visiting the International Rose Test Garden is a must during the summer months.
-Not only will you see roses that you've never seen before here, you will also have an incredible view of the city and Mt.
+Not only will you see roses that you've never seen before here, you will also enjoy a stunning view of the city and Mt.
 Hood from these terraced gardens.
 Instituted in 1917, the gardens give trial runs to various rose hybrids before they're introduced into the mass market.
 With over 8000 plants representing more than 400 different species, this garden is sure to have at least one rose type that captivates you.
 Should you find yourself tempted, however, know that it's illegal to pick any of the blooms.
 Summer is also when you'll find a repertoire of seasonal concerts available in the gardens.
 The Washington Park Rose Garden Store offers unusual items for both the home and garden.